ShopBonsai/interview-test-data-ml/report.md

 - suggest top products in a category for users with zero purchase history
 - recommend items based on item-item similarity for users with less than a threshold (say 5 or 10) purchase history

-For item-item similarity we can also use Item2Vec.
+Item2Vec for item-item similarity

+Multi-armed bandit algorithms